Sleep for Optimal Physical Health: Supporting The Body’s Healing and Repair

 Sleep deprivation can be detrimental to our bodies in many ways.

-An individual who does not get enough high-quality may suffer from fatigue, decreased concentration, slower reaction time, weakened immune system, and increased risk of developing chronic illnesses such as diabetes or heart disease.
+An individual who does not get enough high-quality restful sleep may suffer from fatigue, decreased concentration, slower reaction time, weakened immune system, and increased risk of developing chronic illnesses such as diabetes or heart disease.

 Inadequate sleep also increases inflammatory markers associated with cardiovascular disease.

-Additionally, studies suggest that lack of adequate sleep can lead to weight gain due to hormonal changes in the body caused by disrupted circadian rhythms or poor choices made when an individual is tired.
+Additionally, studies suggest that lack of adequate sleep can lead to weight gain due to hormonal changes in the body caused by disrupted circadian rhythms or poor diet choices made when an individual is tired.

 The importance of healthy sleeping habits cannot be underestimated; it’s essential for our bodies to heal and repair themselves properly.